cnorling/kyverno-example/README.md

 # kyverno-example

-this is an example kyverno policy installation meant to illustrate how to use Kustomize to make transformations easier.
+This repository is an example that illustrates how to use Kustomize to make kyverno policy transformations easier.